AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/box-modules.md

 >[!NOTE]
 >
 >If this module is not successful, consider the following:
 >
 >* The size of the file might exceed the maximum file size limit for your Box plan, or you may have used all of your Box account's storage quota.
 To get more storage space, delete existing files from Box or upgrade your Box account.
 >* Box does not upload more than one files with the same name to a single folder.
 If the destination folder contains a file with the same name as the file being uploaded, the scenario run terminates with an error.
 To avoid this, rename the file.
-If you want to update the file, use the **Update a file** module.
+If you want to update the file, use the **[!UICONTROL Update a file]** module.
 >

 #### Update a file {#update-a-file}